wp-plugins/bepro-listings-business-directory/readme.txt

 * [Contact](http://www.beprosoftware.com/shop/bepro-listings-contact/) - Email from listing
 * [Reviews](http://www.beprosoftware.com/shop/bepro-listings-reviews/) - 5 star user feedback

-= Directory Solutions =

-This addon demonstrates our ability to facilitate any listing design and search feature for your directory.
-No other directory plugin offers this type of flexibility.
-No matter what type of information you are listing in your Directory, BePro Listings can supply a directory addon which specifically lists exactly the content you need to showcase and facilitate searching of that directory content.

 = THEMES =

-BePro Listings has spawned the famous **$1 one dollar wordpress themes**.
+We have several themes which support BePro Lisitngs by default.
 Checkout a few of our popular options below

 	1. ByCater - This responsive directory theme features a home page template utilizing (google map, search, categories, and listings).
 It also integrates with typical wordpress features like, sidebar, menu, etc
 	2. FolioProjects - Responsive Child theme for the stock wordpress twentyfourteen teamplate.
 Perfect for gallery, portfolio, and other sites where you want to emphasize the featured images.
 Comes with three templates